Applying For Financial Aid

 For information on when your money will disburse if you're in mini-sessions (i.e., express classes), please see the next section below.

 • For example: If a student registers for 12 hours or 4 classes at the beginning of the semester, but only 3 of those classes start at the beginning of the semester and the final class beginning two months later, the student would only receive his financial aid grant for the 3 classes when the first disbursements are sent out.
-The money for the last class would disburse on the first disbursement date AFTER the census date of that class.
+The money for the last class would disburse on the first disbursement date AFTER the census date of that class provided the professor verified the student's attendance.

 • Using the same example above, if the student was receiving student loan funds, the first disbursement would go out on time because students only need to be enrolled half-time in order to receive student loan funds.
 So in this case, the late starting class would not effect the student loan funds.

-• Let's look at one more example: If a student enrolls in only 2 classes, or 6 hours, and one of those classes starts at the beginning of the semester, but the other one doesn't start until a month and a half later and the student is receiving student loan funds, the first disbursement would NOT go out until after that second class began.
+• Let's look at one more example: If a student enrolls in only 2 classes, or 6 hours, and one of those classes starts at the beginning of the semester, but the other one doesn't start until a month and a half later and the student is receiving student loan funds, the first disbursement would NOT go out until after that second class began and the professor verified attendance.
 This is because the student would not be half time until that mini-session began.

 Generally, if you filed your FAFSA really late, there are a couple of possible scenarios.